Becoming Best Buds with Brekkie

-It’s true what they say, breakfast is the most important meal of the day.
-Experts from the American Academy of Nutrition and Dietetics maintain that kids who start their day off with a hearty breakfast have better concentration, better hand-eye coordination and have better problem-solving skills, to name a few.
+It’s true what they say - breakfast is the most important meal of the day.
+Experts from the American Academy of Nutrition and Dietetics maintain that kids who start their day off with a hearty breakfast have better concentration, better hand-eye coordination and have better problem-solving skills.

 Tip #2 – Get Balanced

-As tempting as it may be to grab some ready-made cereal for breakfasts, try and avoid it if you can.
-Processed foods like white bread, maize meal, cereals and other grab-and-go foods are usually full of sugar and other artificial preservatives, flavourants and colourants that aren’t good for growing bodies.
-Rather consider these as a treat instead of staple and you’ll watch your little people thrive.
+Processed foods, like white bread, maize meal, cereals, and other grab-and-go foods, are usually full of sugar and other artificial preservatives, flavourants, and colourants that aren’t good for growing bodies.
+Rather consider these as a treat, instead of staple, and you’ll watch your little people thrive.